A local’s guide to Prague: Practical tips for your memorable trip 2025

 How to get from the Prague airport to the city centre

 If you fly into Prague, you will land at Václav Havel Airport Prague in the Ruzyně district (northwestern edge of Prague).
 Public transportation is the best way to get to the city centre because it is fast, cheap, and runs every few minutes.
-Taking bus 119 to the green line A metro stop Nádraží Veleslavín is the quickest option.
+Taking trolley-bus 59 to the green line A metro stop Nádraží Veleslavín is the quickest option.
 Then you’ll be in the city centre in a few minutes’ metro ride.

 How to get from the main train station and bus station